All Episodes

 It's a delight to have you with us here, folks.

-Let's see what if Yeah, we'll get to the calls and look um look pretty good out there.
+Yeah, we'll get to the calls and as they look pretty good out there.

-The slide show traces the life of a young girl from the day she's born until she hits 67.
+The slideshow traces the life of a young girl from the day she's born until she hits 67.

 It is the greatest illustration of the Obama administration, liberals, Democrat Party, whatever, view of cradle to grave government control over a person's life.